 Will McNeil

-Bio: Originally from West Virginia, Wilson (Will) McNeil is focusing on the sustainable and equitable energy transition at Stanford.
-He earned his PhD in Civil and Environmental Engineering from the University of California, Berkeley under the mentorship of Dr. Corinne Scown and Professor Robert Harley.
-His doctoral research focused on the life-cycle health, climate, and equity impacts of heavy-duty vehicle electrification.
+Bio: Wilson (Will) McNeil is passionate about the clean energy transition and ensuring energy systems are reliable, affordable, and low-carbon.
+Will earned his PhD in Civil and Environmental Engineering from the University of California, Berkeley under the mentorship of Professor Robert Harley and Dr. Corinne Scown.
+His doctoral research focused on the life-cycle economic, climate, and human health impacts of emerging technologies including heavy-duty vehicle electrification and post-combustion carbon capture and storage.
 Will was awarded a Fulbright research grant, which allowed him to conduct a yearlong research project at the University of Canterbury in Christchurch, New Zealand on freight decarbonization.
-His research sits at the intersection of energy, public policy, and public health, as it evaluates the effects of energy and transportation policy on climate and air pollution-related health effects.

 Advisors: Inês Azevedo - Energy Science & Engineering | Steve Davis - Earth System Science